qgustavor/chat-game/README.md

 1. Update `config.js`;
 1. Include `<script src="https://example.now.sh/app.js"></script>` in your website.

+🚧 **Important**: remember to update dependencies to avoid vulnerabilities and fix code that may break

 The following files and functions might need to be localized.

 * The entire `api-libs/parser.js` module;